 Marble Backsplash for Bathroom:

-Marble backsplashes can add brilliance in your bathroom.
+Marble backsplashes can add brilliance to your bathroom.
 Usage of different shaped tiles in simple patterns can create the perfect backsplash for your bathroom.
 Given below are some great ideas that can be utilized for your bathroom backsplash projects:

 Carrara marble backsplash and countertop look exquisite in a bathroom. by using cream colored drawers and outlining of the vanity mirror you can have a sophisticated bathroom makeover.
 Place dainty looking decorative glass or ceramic containers to complete the look.